Implements a Formatter according to the formatting standards of the Python language .

 ) the corresponding attributes in FormatterStdImpl::DefaultNumberFormat apply.'f'

-and 'F' types) are not supported to use arbitrary length.
+and 'F' types) are not supported to use an arbitrary length.
 See class NumberFormat for the limits.
 Also, very high values and values close to zero may be converted to scientific format.
 Finally, if flag ForceScientific field Flags in member DefaultNumberFormat is true

 , types 'f'